Schuppel1/dhbw-react-toDo-List-App/README.md

 Chris,
 and Paul

-# this app os based on
+# this app is based on
 npx create-react-app

 # to start the app use